-The WaterRower Club Rowing Machine is unlike any rowing machine on the market, as it’s resistance is generated using water.
+The WaterRower Club Rowing Machine is unlike most of the other rowing machines on the market given its water generated resistance.

-Not only is it different in its resistance type, but it also differs in that it’s constructed from wood rather than metal.
+Not only is it different in its resistance type, but it also differs in its design being constructed of wood.

 At over $1000 some may consider it expensive, but it’s worth every penny and much much more.